-Stallholder EOI (Expressions of Interest) for the 2019 Main Street Mornington Festival are now open!
+Stallholder EOI (Expressions of Interest) for the 2019 Main Street Mornington Festival are now closed!

 Stallholder site fees for 2018 are $TBA for Northern Mornington Peninsula Tourism Inc Members and $TBA for non-members (excluding marquee costs) and please note that preference is given to local businesses from the Mornington Peninsula when selecting Festival Stallholders.